Table of Contents

 Blink teaches us some interesting thoughts on our unconscious and thin-slicing.

-If you’ve ever been someone who intuitively has a lot of gut feeling, then you might just be more tapped into your unconscious and are willing to go with it than others.
+If you’ve ever been someone who intuitively has lots of gut feelings, then you might just be more tapped into your unconscious and are willing to go with it than others.

 I think we can all be better served by spending more time educating ourselves about our unconscious.
 Gladwell shows some pretty interesting examples of how just a bit of effort and a gentle push in one direction allowed ‘students’ to use their own snap judgements in a way that was almost as effective as the experts.